abouju/marmotta/README.md

 The goal of this fork is to have triplestore for geosparql.

-This version is working with a debian 11, openjdk version "11.0.12", postgresql-13, jdbc postgresql 42.3.1 It was tested with a war and apache-tomcat-8.5.47
+This version is working with
+It was tested with a war and apache-tomcat-10.1.19

 maven-plugin-annotations
 3.2 -> 3.3